banjoman05/mewtwo/README.md

 ```
 $ node mewtwo.js
 ```
-# 4. Start it manually with an autorestart
+# 4. Start it manally with an autorestart
 ```
 $ loop.sh
 ```